NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/6.1-3.png)
 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/6.1-4.png)

 3. Set the shortcuts: Click top left, open the Settings window, and click the subcategory "Shortcuts".
-Then set the common used commands and modules to convenient keys \(e.g. Cloaking Device, prop. module, probe scanning and Dscan.
+Then set the common used commands and modules to convenient keys \(e.g. Cloaking Device, prop module, probe scanning and Dscan.
 One day it may let you survive at a critical moment.)

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/6.1-5.png)